skeeto/skeeto.github.com/_posts/2016-12-22-Performance-Advantages-of-Lexical-Scope.markdown

 It's 12 instructions, 5 of which deal with dynamic bindings.
-The byte-compiler doesn't always produce optimal byte-code, but this just so happens to be the optimal byte-code.
-No more compiler smarts can improve on this.
+The byte-compiler doesn't always produce optimal byte-code, but this just so happens to be *nearly* optimal byte-code.
+The `discard` (a very fast instruction) isn't necessary, but otherwise no more compiler smarts can improve on this.
 Since the variables `x` and `y` are visible to `foo`, they must be bound before the call and [loaded after the call][const].
 While generally this function will return 3, the compiler cannot assume so since it ultimately depends on the behavior `foo`.
 Its hands are tied.

 Compare this to the lexical scope version (`lexical-binding: t`):